The legal advisory panel works on the following projects:

 AWG produces legal analysis reports on judicial decisions applying CTC.

-These analyses include a particular focus on court’s interpretation of CTC and whether it complies with the requirements of the treaty.
+These analyses focus on court’s interpretation of CTC and whether it complies with the requirements of the treaty.

 All legal activity reports are reflected under the CTCAP.
 These may be obtained here.

 AWG is undertaking a project to assess and address items relating to the export remedy under CTC.
 Major aspect includes:

 - preventing delay relating to items under the control of the operator

 - ensuring that government liens and detention rights are limited to those in the applicable declaration

 - clearing customs, including the creditor’s ability to take related action

 - defining the required scope of safety-related requirements in the export context